 From this year, Asian Heritage Foundation Nepal is focused on approaches such as participatory learning and action (PLA) to be used in the mobilization process.
 PLA is a community development approach whereby facilitators work with communities to help them analyze their needs, identify solutions, and develop and implement action plans.
 Participatory processes are used not just for assessment purposes but also for follow-on mobilization and action.
 We are addressing the following issues through Community Mobilization this year.

-1) Reducing poverty
+1) poverty Reduction

 2) Access to safe drinking water

 3) Gender parity in all levels of education and in social and economic opportunities.

-5) Environmental relating issues as climate change.
+5) Environmental issues and climate change.

 6) Campaign to reduce violent against women and girls.

-7) Awareness program on health, education and governance
+7) Awareness program on health, education and governance.

 9) Sustainable use of natural resources